nguyen-gia-hien-tu/Learning/Linux/sed-image.md

     3.2 ${IMAGE_NAME//\//\/} changes all the occurrences of "/" in the value of the IMAGE_NAME variable to "\/" to escape the "/" for later use in `sed`
-      * Refer to this
+      * Refer to this for understanding of bash substitution for variables <br>
         https://tldp.org/LDP/abs/html/parameter-substitution.html#:~:text=%24%7Bvar/Pattern/Replacement%7D
-        for bash substitution for variables

 4.  `test-file` is the input file to the `sed` command.
 Since no output file is given.
 It prints out on the terminal instead.